 - Drug delivery systems

-In real-world medical device design projects, iterative testing and user feedback often determine long-term product success.
+In real-world healthcare product design projects, iterative testing and user feedback often determine long-term product success.

 Typical Medical Device Product Development Timelines